rosemash/luape/README.md

 - To require no dependencies or complicated steps on the system packaging the script

 While I came across projects that met some of these requirements (mostly the 1st and 2nd), nothing was completely satisfying.
 So one night I stayed up all night and hacked this together.
-I did it mostly to prove a point to my friends, but looking back, I can't pinpoint what the point was.
-Regardless, I now have the tool I wished for.

-# Can I use it in my project.
+# Can I use it in my project?

 [Yes.](https://github.com/rosemash/luape/blob/master/LICENSE) Just don't be upset if it breaks.